 A week before our trip, by some sheer miracle, we were able to obtain a seating for 4 at Restaurant Gordon Ramsay.
 To say it was the absolutely highlight of our entire trip is an understatement.
 For anyone living under a rock, Restaurant Gordon Ramsay is one of the highest regarded restaurants in the world, holding 3 Michelin stars since 2001.

 The first of our Surprise No. 1 was this crisp with pickled trout roe and fresh creme and dill.
 It was a very simple and flavourful dish.
 It reminded us of an exquisite version of a childhood favourite.
-The spontaneous popping of the fish roe with the cream and dill was a delightful bite.
+The spontaneous popping and saltiness of the fish roe with the dill was refreshing.

-Remember, these were off the menu so we only caught some of the ingredients but this is the jamonico ham and pork in a crisp.
-This was a very intense flavour of ham and saltiness, with a strong crunchy texture.
-The red powder was fine and created a dry taste.
-Not our favourite out of the three surprises.
+We only caught some of the ingredients but this was the jamonico ham and pork in a crisp.
+This was a very intense flavour of ham and saltiness.
+The Jamonico's richness definitely dictated this bite.
+The red powder was very fine and dried up the taste, adding to the crunchy texture of the crisp.
+This was not our favourite out of the three surprises.

 The brioche (left) was definitely the highlight of the three.
 It was savoury with an umami flavour.
 It was soft and melted in our mouths when complimented with the butter.
 We actually asked for more brioche three more times (rookie mistake, filling up on the bread lol).

 This was smoked cheddar with pickled onions and chives in an egg.
-It was a nice twist with a nutty flavour.
-There was a fermentation taste to it, giving a slight hint of an alcohol flavour.
+The egg and cheese was creamy, like a custard.
+The cheddar emitted a sweet and nutty aroma, enhancing the tasting experience.
+There was a fermentation taste to it, giving a slight hint of an alcohol aftertaste.

-We finally get to what we actually ordered lol.
+We finally got to eat what we actually ordered lol.
 Our first starter for our group was the ravioli, with lobster, langoustine, salmon, and sorrel.
-This was smooth as fuck.
-It had an intense goodness of lobster flavour and a nice bite size chunk of lobster filling our mouths.
-The ravioli pastry was soft.
+This was creamy as fuck.
+It had an intense goodness of lobster flavour and a nice chunk of meat filling our mouths.
+The ravioli pastry was very fresh and soft.
 The green sauce added a sweet touch to this gooey deliciousness.
-Michael regrets not ordering it.
+Mick regretted not ordering it.

-Michael and I both chose the pressed foie gras, with clementine and hazelnuts.
+Mick and I both chose the pressed foie gras, with clementine and hazelnuts.
 If you know French food, you would know duck is their specialty.
-This was very similar yet different to Heston's meat fruit.
-It was much lighter but still had an intense flavour hit.
-The interesting twist was the use of clementine pieces, which cut through the fatty foie gras with their sweetness.
-Michael could eat this all day.
+This reminded us of Heston's meat fruit.
+For a "pressed" dish, surprisingly it had a light density.
+The buttery and fattiness of the foei gras still hit us with an intense flavour.
+The interesting twist was the use of clementine pieces, which cut through the foie gras with their sweetness.
+Mick said he could eat this all day (and probably why he returned from Europe with a medically diagnosed fattier liver 🤣).

-This is the scallops from the Isle of Skye, composed of Ajo Blanco, Verjus, and Manni olive oil.
-Our friend loved this dish.
+This was the scallops from the Isle of Skye, composed of Ajo Blanco, Verjus, and Manni olive oil.
+Nick loved this dish.
 He said it was cooked to perfection on the inside and nicely seared on the outside.
-The sauce complimented the fish very well and the garnish was perfect.
+The sauce complimented the fish very well and the garnish added a frrsh element.
+He still talks about this dish when we catch up LOL.

-The boys agreed to order this pasta with cream cheese and shaved truffle dish and wow, there was some envy coming from the girl's side.
-The truffle was not a strong pungent flavour we were used to back home.
+The boys agreed to order this pasta with cream cheese and shaved truffle dish and WOW, there was some envy coming from the girl's side.
+We were all doing Homer Simpson impersonations after having a taste 🤤.
+The truffle was not the same strong pungent flavour we were used to back home.
 It was very light and went really well with the cream and cheese of the pasta.
-This was a well put- together dish that really melted in your mouth with goodness.
-The pasta was made fresh.
-It was not al dante but given the flavours of the dish, the texture was perfect and soft.
-It was a simple dish that tasted really good.
+This dish was well balanced and every bite melted in our mouths with goodness.
+We could taste the freshness of the pasta.
+It was not al dante but given the flavours of the dish, the texture was soft and perfect.
+It was a simple dish that tasted friggin delicious!
 The only regret was not getting the larger serving.

-Our first main is the sucking pig: a crispy pork belly, with roasted loin, spiced shoulder sausage, chou farci, and crushed potatoes.
+Our first main was the sucking pig: a crispy pork belly, with roasted loin, spiced shoulder sausage, chou farci, and crushed potatoes.
+We thought it would be like the Vietnamese suckling pig but it turned out better!
 This was like a savoury party, with each component tasting like its own mini dish.
 From the left, it was a savoury and sweet piece of the pig, with the tender meat falling off the bone easily.
-The middle was the soft, crispy pork belly and it was nicely complimented by the brussel sprouts.
-Michael never eats brussel sprouts so you know its good when he eats his veggies.
-The top, right was the pork sausage which was cooked in a traditional London style, adding a cosy feeling.
-The bottom, right was the pork slices and it was like eating a pork steak.
+The middle was the soft and crispy pork belly and it was nicely complimented by the brussel sprouts.
+Mick never eats brussel sprouts so you know it was good when he eats his veggies.
+The top right was the pork sausage which was cooked in a traditional London style, adding a cosy feeling.
+The bottom right was the pork slices and it was like eating a pork steak.
 It was so delicious, juicy and flavourful *licks lips*.

-Our second main was the Herdwick lamb with winter vegetables 'navarin'..
+Our second main was the Herdwick lamb with winter vegetables 'navarin'.
 There was no stench of lamb or strong after taste.
-The meat was soft and literally disintegrated as it touched our tongues, It was a very juicy piece of meat, cooked perfectly.
+The meat was tender and literally disintegrated as it touched our tongues.
+The outside was a yummy caramelized layer.
+Overall, this dish was just a very juicy piece of meat, cooked perfectly.
 The sauce was light and flavourful, not at all oily or greasy.

-This is the cornish turbot, a type of fish with potato, leek, black truffle and jus gras.
-The fish was super soft and very fresh.
-It was seared on the outside, adding a slight crispiness to the bite.
-The potato and truffle combination melted the flavourful fish and every bite tasted like heaven.
+This was the cornish turbot, a type of fish with potato, leek, black truffle and jus gras.
+The fish was soft, moist and very fresh.
+It had absorbed all of the sauce in its flesh, creating succulent dimensions with each bite.
+There was a slight crispiness to the bite, thanks to the searing on the outside of the fish.
+The potato and truffle combination complimented each other and melted in with the flavourful fish.
+Every bite tasted like heaven!!
+It was so good I wanted to lick my plate haha.

-At this point, we were breathing heavily, trying to keep everything we had consumed to stay down in our bodies.
+At this point, we were breathing heavily, trying to keep everything we had consumed to stay inside our bodies.
 This was a pineapple soup.
 You drink it through the glass straw, which adds a nice cold touch to the soup.
 It was sweet, frothy and light.
+We thought it was such an innovative idea.

 Omg.
 We were metaphorically dying.
 The amount of surprise dishes really knocked us back.
 We were expecting this entire course to fill us the way any fine dining restaurant would.
 We never expected to end up 8 months heavily pregnant with our food babies.